German brothers to make billions from Rocket e-commerce empire

 "The time for the blitzkrieg must be chosen wisely, so each country tells me with blood when it is time."

-Samwer quickly apologised for that language - blitzkrieg refers to the Nazi military strategy of a "lightning war" - but he remains unafraid to ruffle feathers by speaking bluntly.
+Samwer quickly apologized for that language - blitzkrieg refers to the Nazi military strategy of a "lightning war" - but he remains unafraid to ruffle feathers by speaking bluntly.

 The father of three told senior retail executives at a conference in June that they were out of touch with smartphone-savvy youngsters and risked being left behind as e-commerce renders stores obsolete, particularly in emerging markets.